-Spring’s bounty of newly published books for kids is here with a round-up of picture books, board books, and non-fiction books your children will love.
-Don’t worry, I haven’t forgotten chapter books — stay tuned for those soon.
+Spring’s bounty of newly published books for kids is here with a round-up of new children’s books: picture books, board books, and non-fiction.

 Pete the Cat and His Four Groovy Buttons by Eric Litwin, created by James Dean